 Prisoners in Guyana were not so happy to learn that they will not be granted a presidential pardon by their President for this Christmas.
 Recently, President David Granger shared that there will be none this time around as he hasn’t seen a candidate who is qualified for the privileged.
 In his weekly interview programme, Public Interest, Granger said that the nominations which were brought before him were unacceptable.
 Among the other prisoners to not receive his grace, he clearly expressed that murderers and drug traffickers were not be given the privilege.

-President David Granger said: “I didn’t pardon anyone at Independence because many of the persons who would normally be eligible for pardon were in fact convicted for trafficking in cocaine, not possession of a few grams of marijuana, and I am not going to tolerate trafficking.
+President David Granger said: “I didn’t pardon anyone at Independence because many of the persons who would normally be eligible for pardon were in fact convicted for trafficking in cocaine, not possession of a few grams of marijuana, and I am not going to tolerate trafficking while in other countries as Canada marijuana is legal and they got cannabis dispensary.
 I am not going to tolerate murder.
 I am not going to pardon anybody who has got blood on their hands.”

 Since taking office last May, the former army general has defied strong criticism, issuing presidential pardons to some 100 people.
 A major amount of these issues included non-violent first time offenders.
 He also expressed his view that he thinks the youth belonged in colleges and universities, and not in prison.